KillDozerX2/firebase-user-setter/README.md

 ## Recommendation
 Please store the Admin Account credentials json and the config into secrets on your repository, you can use any other names for those secrets.

+## Contributing
+I'm currently looking for help with making tests for OAuth providers.